University of Maryland

 Amanda Lazar Shares Concerns about Healthcare AI for the Elderly and People with Disabilities

 Hopes, concerns emerge on healthcare AI for the elderly and people with disabilities Original Story by Dave Pearson, May 22, 2019 AI in Healthcare Physicians considering new technology for their practices tend to ask one or more of four questions before moving ahead: Does it actually work?
 Will I get paid for it?
-What are the […]
+What are the… Continue Reading Amanda Lazar Shares Concerns about Healthcare AI for the Elderly and People with Disabilities

 Visualizing for the Non-Visual